China Crisis: Working with Fire and Steel – Possible Pop Songs Volume Two

-Adding Gary "Gazza" Johnson (bass guitar) and Waterboys drummer Kevin Wilkinson to the line-up, the band, augmented by Steve Levy (oboe), premiered new songs, including "Wishful Thinking", in a BBC Peel session in January 1983.
-In May the single "Tragedy and Mystery" was released and peaked at number 46 on the UK Singles Chart.
-The arrangement of the song with prominent use of Levy's oboe and flugel horn marked a noticeable change from the band's previous synth-pop sound.
+Again backed by Johnson and Levy, along with Waterboys drummer Kevin Wilkinson, the band premiered three new songs in January 1983, including "Wishful Thinking", in a BBC Peel session.
+Adding Johnson and (eventually) Levy as full members of the line-up, China Crisis recorded a second studio album in Liverpool and at The Manor Studio, Oxfordshire with producer Mike Howlett and Wilkinson again on drums.
+Wilkinson himself would become a full-time member of the band the following year, replacing drummer Gary O'Toole, who had initially joined the band around the same time that Levy became an official member and toured with the band in support of the second album for approximately six months before departing.
+Meanwhile, in May 1983, the single "Tragedy and Mystery" was released and peaked at number 46 on the UK Singles Chart.
+The arrangement of the song with prominent use of Levy's oboe and flugelhorn marked a noticeable change from the band's previous synth-pop sound.

-The band, again augmented by Steve Levy on oboe and saxophone on several tracks, recorded a second studio album, Working with Fire and Steel – Possible Pop Songs Volume Two, which was released in November 1983.
-Prior to the release of the album the title track, "Working with Fire and Steel", was released as a single.
-While only a minor hit in the UK at number 48, it became a hit single in Spain, Australia and Ireland, also entering the US Dance Club Songs chart.
+Preceded by the title track "Working with Fire and Steel", which reached number 48 in the UK, and was a hit on the US Dance Club Songs chart at number 27, the album entitled Working with Fire and Steel – Possible Pop Songs Volume Two, was released in October 1983.
+The arrival of Steve Levy and Kevin Wilkinson into the band's line-up, along with the introduction of more session musicians, gave the album a markedly less synthetic sound than its predecessor.
+While the band made use of the then latest technology such as the emulator, they notably incorporated brass, woodwind and string instruments to their sound.

 In early 1984, the single "Wishful Thinking" peaked at number 9 on the UK Singles Chart, making it their first and only UK top 10 hit single.
 The song was also a top 10 hit in Ireland, a top 20 hit in several European countries and hit number one on the Swedish radio chart Poporama.
-In March 1984 the follow-up single "Hanna Hanna" reached number 44 on the UK singles chart.
+In March 1984, the follow-up single "Hanna Hanna" reached number 44 on the UK singles chart.

 The album itself was a top 20 success in the UK, also reaching the top 40 in several other countries (including Spain, Australia, Canada, etc.), and China Crisis spent 1984 and 1985 making their biggest chart run.
 In spring 1984, China Crisis toured Europe on their Working with Fire Steel Tour, followed by touring Europe and North America supporting Simple Minds.